andrewahlberg/obsidian-velocity/README.md

   - Velocity is not designed for absolute minimalists.
 It is not designed for absolute maximalists, either.
 It is probably not ideal for power users seeking terminal UI aesthetics, nor is it suitable for those who want something fuzzy and warm.
 It is not designed for people who wish to have absolute, total control over customization.
 Lastly, it is not a theme for those afraid to try something bold, innovative and new.
 - **How can I customize the theme?**
   - Download the Style Settings plugin from within the Obsidian app's plugin store.
 The plugin is free as are most plugins, and the settings for Velocity should appear automatically so long as you have the theme enabled.
+- **Where can I find the documentation?**
+  - Docs are WIP and not a priority at the moment.
+This FAQ shall stand in for the official documentation for the time being.
 - **How long have you been working on this?**
   - Velocity has been in ``alpha`` for approximately 8 months as of July 2025; development started in late November last year as a pure passion project.
 8 months worth of scope creep and constant improvement has led the project to where it is now, but I can assure you that it won't be in ``alpha`` for much longer.
 - **Why should I choose Velocity?
 What makes it different from other themes?**
   - If there is ONE reason to at least _try_ Velocity, it is because nearly no other theme is crafted with as much attention to detail in the user interface department.
 Countless hours have been spent making sure interactions, spacing, color balance and texture feel _just right_.
 In simple terms, Velocity is designed to make you feel as if you were using a premium, paid app - to make you forget even for a moment that you're in Obsidian.
   - Markdown has received much love, too, even if it is not always the main focus.
 Velocity offers typographic alignment tweaks and features that might please some typography enthusiasts.
 It is the _only_ theme which accounts for heading indent misalignment with larger headings.
 It is also perhaps best-in-class when it comes to callout manipulation - you can put just about anything inside of them, such as headings, code, Dataview queries and more, and it _will look good_.
   - And if all of this fails to convince you, maybe just the novelty of a theme designed over the course of nearly a whole year, with an inspiration as idiosyncratic as _racing game user interfaces_, might convince you.
+    - _and if even this fails to convince you... know that I at least wrote every single word in this README **without AI**. same goes for the theme itself._
 - **Will you add feature X/Y/Z to Velocity?**
   - It depends.
 Certain features you may be looking for might already be present in the theme.
 Others which are missing may be added or rejected based on whether the feature is aligned with Velocity's overall philosophy, or whether the feature is better off as some snippet due to complexity/feature creep.
 In any case, please make requests for features in the **Issues** page or in the Obsidian **Discord** thread for Velocity.
 - **Will this theme work with plugin X/Y/Z?**